noahkra/readable/README.md

 # Readable
-Making long strings of numbers and letters actually readable.
+A Chrome extension for making long strings of numbers and letters actually readable.

+WIP